Thordarson Group: Bio-mimetic Chemistry

 Welcome to our group website!

-Our research interests are in the broad areas of nanobiotechnology and bio-organic chemistry.
+Our research is the area of bio-mimetic chemistry with focus on nanomedicine, supramolecular and biophysical chemistry.
 The approach we have taken is the bio-mimetic one, i.e. to look to Nature for inspiration for solving the challenges ahead, especially as Nature provides us with many functional examples of nanotechnology in action.

 Assoc.
 Prof. Pall Thordarson

 Pall Thordarson (Palli) was born and raised on a farm in Vopnafjörður, Iceland.
 He undertook his B.Sc.
 (Chemistry) at the University of Iceland before heading to Australia in 1997 to do a Ph.D. in the group of Prof. Maxwell J. Crossley at the University of Sydney.
 After completing his thesis in 2001 he obtained a Marie Curie Fellowship to work with Prof. Roeland J. M. Nolte and Prof. Alan E. Rowan at the University of Nijmegen, The Netherlands.
 Dr. Thordarson returned to Australia in 2003 to take up an independent position as a Sesqui Research Fellow with a joint position at the Electron Microscope Unit and the School of Chemistry, The University of Sydney.
 He held an Australian Research Fellowship from the Australian Research Council (ARC) from 2006-2010.
 Dr. Pall Thordarson moved to the School of Chemistry at UNSW to take up a position as a Senior Lecturer in November 2007.
-In 2012 he was awarded a four year Future Fellowship from the Australian Research Council (ARC) and promoted to the position of Associate Professor starting from 1st January 2013.
+In 2012 he was awarded a four year Future Fellowship from the Australian Research Council (ARC) and promoted to the position of Associate Professor starting in 2013.
+Assoc.
+Prof. Pall Thordarson is the current Director of Research in the School of Chemistry, UNSW.

 Assoc.
 Prof. Pall Thordarson has been awarded the New South Wales Young Tall Poppy Science Award in 2008, The International Society of Porphyrins and Phthalocaynines (SPP) / Journal of Porphyrins and Phthalocyanines (JPP): SPP/JPP Young Investigator Award for 2010 and the Le Févre Memorial Prize from the Australian Academy of Science for 2012.